What Everyone Should Know About Red Light Therapy

 Brain injury, dementia, and just plain aging correlate with amyloid plaque and tangled protein deposits in the brain.

 Salehpour published a massive review of the literature demonstrating red light therapy’s effects on Parkinson’s, Alzheimer’s, and Traumatic Brain Injury (TBI).
-I will summarize their report, and you can read the original article here: Brain Photobiomodulation Therapy: A Narrative Review (opens in new browser window).
+I will summarize their report, and you can read the original article here: Brain Photobiomodulation Therapy: A Narrative Review (opens in a new browser window).

 Damaged mitochondria produce less energy and too much oxidation.
 They signal cells to die before their time.